rdpharr/game_clone_blog/_posts/2024-12-12-day-7-boss-battles-and-diminishing-returns.md

 ## Progress Summary

 The game now has a proper ending: a boss battle that spawns after 2 minutes of survival.
 But more interesting than the feature itself is what this session revealed about AI-assisted development at scale.
-I'm hitting diminishing returns with vibe coding - small changes now consume hundreds of thousands of tokens, and my Claude Pro limit resets have become hard blockers on development velocity.
+I'm hitting diminishing returns with vibe coding - small changes now consume my usage limits quickly, and Claude Pro limit resets have become hard blockers on development velocity.

 **Time Spent:** 3 hours
 **Major Accomplishments:**